August 15, 2012

-When buying a new tent, you look for things like capacity, seams, waterproofness.
-After last weekend’s two-night camping trip to Bamberton, I suggest a new feature for determining what makes a tent worth buying: how loud the zipper sounds at 4 a.m. in a full and quiet campground.
+When buying a new tent, you look at the capacity, seam quality, waterproofness.
+After a two-night camping trip this summer, I suggest a new specification for determining what makes a tent worth buying: how loud the zipper sounds at 4 a.m. in a full and quiet public campground.

 I awoke around 3 a.m. to the cry of a toddler named Jeremy in another campsite.
-I know his name was Jeremy because halfway through his wail his mother whisper-shouted, “Jeremy, be quiet!”
-Jeremy answered her with, “I need a pee pee!”
+I know his name was Jeremy because halfway through his long painful wail, his mother whisper-shouted, “Jeremy, be quiet!”
+Jeremy answered her, “I need a pee pee!”
 That made me giggle, then Jeremy went quiet and I fell back asleep.

 Around 4 a.m.
 I awoke to the sounds of another child wailing, only this time, unfortunately, it was a voice I recognized.
-“What is that?!” my 4-year-old Clodagh yelled in what was not her inside voice.
+“What is that?!” my 4-year-old, Clodagh, yelled in what was not her inside voice.
+She was laying next to her older sister, Eilish, who was passed out cold.
 “What is that?
 Eilish?
-EILISH MOVE!” she reprimanded her sister who must have moved into a position that Clodagh was not happy about; Clodagh, awake in a dark tent without her parents, was not about to let her get away with it.
+EILISH MOVE!” she reprimanded her sister.
 “Mommy!
-Mommy!” she wailed.
-I could have been 10 miles away and I would have heard her, as I’m sure the campers on the other side of the campsite did.
+Mommy!”
+Clodagh wailed.
+It was so quiet in the campground, I could have been 10 miles away and I would have heard her, as I’m sure all the tenters on the other side of the campsite did.

-Zzzzzzip went the girls’ tent zipper like a lightening crack when the mister opened their door.
+ZZZZzzzzip went the girls’ tent zipper like a lightening crack when the mister opened their door.
 “Daddy, turn on the light!”
 Clodagh yelled.
 “TURN ON THE LIGHT.
 KEEP IT ON ALL THE TIME.
 KEEP THE LIGHT ON ALL THE TIME!”
-Clearly she was scared, but all the mister and I could think of was a) waking the baby and b) going back to sleep ourselves.
+Clearly she was afraid of the dark but all the mister and I could think of was a) waking The Beast and b) going back to sleep ourselves.
 In his most emphatic whisper-shout, the mister said, “Clodagh, use your whispers!
 Everyone is sleeping and you’ll wake them up!”
-Her response, “KEEP THE LIGHT ON ALL THE TIME!”
+Her response: “KEEP THE LIGHT ON ALL THE TIME!”

 Zzzzzippppp!
-I heard him close the tent door and when I returned with the gravel cruchity crunching under my shoes, I heard the baby stir.
+I heard him close the tent door and when I returned with the sound of gravel crunchity crunching under my shoes, I heard The Beast stir.
 “Ba ba baa,” she cooed.
-I stood frozen next to my tent.
-I didn’t want to move in case she heard me and thought it was wakey wakey time.
-The mister had zipped the tent door shut so I couldn’t crawl back into my bed.
+I stood frozen next to our tent.
+I didn’t want to move in case she heard me and thought it was wakey-wakey time.
+The mister had zipped the tent door shut so I couldn’t crawl back into my bed without unzipping the door.
 I was stuck.

-“I can’t move,” I whispered almost inaudibly to the mister, “I’ll wake the baby.”
+“I can’t move,” I whispered almost inaudibly to the mister through the mesh roof, “I’ll wake the baby.”
 I giggled at how ridiculous it all was.
 “How long do you think I’ll have to stand here?”
 I asked him.
 “Half an hour,” he replied.
-“Nigh-night,” he said.
-That made laugh, so much that my poorly stifled guffaws were noisier than any zipper would have been.
+“Nigh-night,” he said and snuggled into his sleeping bag.
+That made me laugh, so much that my poorly stifled guffaws were no quieter than the noisy zipper.

 After a few minutes and no more sounds from the baby, I slowly unzipped the zipper.
-Slowing down the zipping doesn’t make it any quieter.
+Slowing the zip doesn’t make it any quieter.
 Like a bandaid on skin, you’re almost better to do it quickly and get the pain over with.
-Tooth by tooth I unzipped the zipper in excruciating anticipation that at any moment I’d hear another “Ba ba baa”.
-I opened the door only half way and slid my less-than-nimble body into the tent, landing awkwardly on the mister who woke with a start, much to my satisfaction.
-Mosquitos and wasps could have had their pickings because there was no chance I was zipping that door shut.
+Tooth by tooth, I unzipped the zipper in anticipation that at any moment I’d hear another “Ba ba baa”.
+I opened the door only half way and slid my less-than-nimble body into the tent, landing awkwardly on the mister who woke with a start—to my satisfaction.
+Mosquitos and wasps could have had their pickings in the dawn light because there was no chance I was zipping that door shut.

-All that worry kept me awake for another hour.
-I heard trucks on the highway nearby by, owls, leaves dropping from the tress, the mister snoring, and the girls rolling over in their sleeping bags.
-I must have slept again because I woke around 6 a.m. to, “Ba ba baa Mommy!
-Daddy!”
+All that worry kept me awake for another hour, lying motionless on my back looking out of the mesh roof.
+I heard trucks on the highway nearby by, owls hooting, leaves dropping from the tress, the mister snoring, and the girls rolling over in their sleeping bags.
+I must have slept again because I woke around 6 a.m. to the baby singing, “Ba ba baa.”

 Music to my ears.